jakelashbrook/dragonsdelight/README.md

     - The majority of survey users had nothing to add.
 - **5. How would you rate your overall experience with the website?**
     - All Users voted Good or Very Good.

+Some of the answers in the survey were deemed irrelevant because the Users had merely overlooked things rushing through the process of evaluation.
+All answers have been throughly investigated, the issues raised that haven't been addressed in this release will be scheduled for the next so that Users feel a sense of evolution when returning to use the site.

 *You can view the survey results [here](/docs/ux-survey-results.pdf).*